lumberjack1970/EasyWeightforNX/README.md

 >*“I just want to tank you for sharing your code with the world.
 I'm using your dimension tool and it just saved my week.
 Thanks!”*

-**Downloaded by over 3,000 users worldwide ❤️**

 I’ve learned a lot, and one day I’d love to come back with something even stronger.

-Until then: keep building, keep sharing, and maybe we’ll meet again!
+Until then: **keep building, keep sharing, and maybe we’ll meet again!**

+Yours truly,
 Tom

 ---